willfurnass/data_pipeline_api/bindings/cpp/README.md

 ## Documentation

-"test_datapipeline.cpp" have some demo to construct Array and Table class instance in C++, model developer may
+"test_datapipeline.cpp" have some demo to construct Array and Table class instance in C++, model developer may have a look.

+### Table creation

 ```cpp
   const std::string TEST_HDF5_DATAPRODUCT = "test_cpp_data"; // folder name, not filename